RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

     - The working voltage will be 5V
 - **Water Levels**
   - The sensor will float on the water and send a signal to the Arduino 33 IoT saying whether the water level is below 1/3 of the max or not.
-  - When the JSN-SR04T reads a distance that is equal to or less than the target height of 1/3 max, this will flag the PLC.
+  - When the JSN-SR04T reads a distance that is equal to or less than the target height of 1/3 max, this will flag the PLC system.

 ## **Bill of Materials:**